Home » By Dish Type » Soups and Salads » Best Italian Pasta Salad With Pepperoni

 A bowl of Italian pasta salad beside a plate of it

-This pasta salad is a versatile dish that can be served as a main course or as a side dish at barbecues, picnics, or potlucks.
+This pepperoni pasta salad is a versatile dish that can be served as a main course or as a side dish at barbecues, picnics, or potlucks.

 Garnish with additional grated parmesan cheese and sprigs of parsley or oregano, if desired, for a fresh and vibrant presentation.